 How To Use Docking Station With Laptop Closed?
 5 Effortless Steps (With Pictures)

 Most tech-savvy users have laptops to take their work with them everywhere; however, I frequently find the need to work with a larger screen than my laptop provides.
-Enter the docking station, allowing external monitor(s), keyboards, and mice with the laptop as CPU.
+Enter the docking station, allowing external monitor(s), keyboards, and mouse with the laptop as CPU.

 For tasks requiring larger, and possibly multiple, screens, or just for the comfort of having a larger screen, the easier typing on a full-sized keyboard, and the precise control of a mouse, can’t beat a docking station.
-However, you have to use the laptop with the lid closed, and therein lies the problem – Window’s default action is to put the laptop in sleep mode when the laptop is closed.

 So, how to use the docking station with the closed laptop?
 Well, I’ve got your answer; keep reading!